Sulfate-methane transition zone: Within SMTZ

-Below SMTZ
+After SMTZ

 There is a sharp increase in methane concentrations due to methanogenesis.
 This microbial metabolism reduces carbon dioxide or organic matter into methane.
 This region is the source of methane that then diffuses up.

 Geochemical profiles of sulfate around the SMTZ, in particular, have been greatly affected by sampling artifacts, like seawater contamination.
 This is a difficult challenge that has yet to be overcome.
 Additionally, it has been proposed that AOM cannot account for all of the carbon budget and isotopic variations found in the SMTZ and perhaps.
 Instead, processes like organic carbon remineralization, where organic carbon is converted into smaller organic compounds or inorganic compounds, could account for some of the missing carbon budget.

 Microbiology

 Above SMTZ

 DSR is the predominant metabolism, so sulfate reducing bacteria are abundant above the SMTZ.
-Examples of sulfate-reducing bacteria are green non-sulfur bacteria which are part of the Planctomycetota phylum, Gammaproteobacteria, Betaproteobacteria.
+Examples of sulfate-reducing bacteria are green non-sulfur bacteria which are part of the Planctomycetes phylum, Gammaproteobacteria, Betaproteobacteria.
 The archaeal community is also involved in sulfate reduction above the SMTZ and consists mainly of members of Euryarchaeotal Marine Benthic Group D.

 Within SMTZ

 A group of Deltaproteobacteria that reduces sulfate makes up the majority of the bacterial community.
 The methane oxidizing archaea (ANMEs) found belong to two out of the three phylogenetic groups, ANME-1 and ANME-2.
 Some of the first organisms found that perform AOM were sulfide-oxidizing bacteria, which surrounded aggregates of methanogenic archaeal cells.
 AOM is now loosely characterized by the presence of the sulfate-reducing bacteria, Desulfosarcinales, and methane-eating archaea, anaerobic methanotroph (ANME-2), consortia.
 These organisms have a syntrophic interaction.
 Other related organisms are ANME-1, which are also anaerobic methanotrophs, but from a different archaeal lineage.
 Both ANME-1 and ANME-2 are members of the order Methnosarcinales.
 Sulfate reducing bacteria use a carbon source, like carbon dioxide, and hydrogen excreted by the methanogenic archaea.
 The bacteria partners are not as specific as the archaea.
 Desulfosarcinales are more globally widespread so it is still unknown as to whether there is a specific sulfate-reducing bacterial group associated with AOM.
 The Desulfosarcinales and ANME-2 consortia has now been observed in several locations like along the coast of California, suggesting a significant partnership between the microbial groups.
-Other common microbial groups that could potentially define a global signature include Planctomycetota, candidate division JS1, Actinomycetota, Thermoproteota MBGB.
+Other common microbial groups that could potentially define a global signature include Planctomycetes, candidate division JS1, Actinobacteria, Crenarchaeota MBGB.